 - Don’t be ruled by dollars alone.
-Staying within your budget is important, but quality is pretty important too!
+Staying within your budget is important, but the quality is pretty important too!
 Inexpensive components don’t always last and when you’ve gotta fix ’em or replace ’em, you’re losing valuable time that could be spent relaxing in your bar.

 - If you are enlisting the help of friends, have them over to check out your drawings.
 Get everyone on the same page.
-The masterpiece that you’re envisioning might be different from your buddy’s dream bar—so make sure he knows he’s in for.
+The masterpiece that you’re envisioning might be different from your buddy’s dream bar—so make sure he knows what he’s in for.

-- If you have a workstation located in another area, keep in mind that you need to be able get every piece of the bar from your shop into the actual bar room.
+- If you have a workstation located in another area, keep in mind that you will need to be able to get every piece of the bar from your shop into the actual bar room.
 There’s nothing worse than putting something together, only to realize that it won’t fit through the doorway.

 - Don’t crack open too many beers until after you’re done working for the day—especially if you’re using power tools.

 Outfitting Your Home Bar

 The next step after building your home bar will be stocking it with the proper supplies and adding any finishing touches to the decor of your new headquarters for tipping back a few beverages.
 Just like having the right materials and tools was important for building your bar, having the proper tools for drinking is the key to any proper home bar.